ansh172003/Blog-website/README.md

 1. **User Registration and Login**: Users can sign up with their credentials and securely log in to their accounts.

-2. **User Dashboard**: After logging in, users are welcomed to their personalized dashboard where they can manage their blogs, view statistics, and perform account-related actions.
+2. **User Dashboard**: After logging in, users are welcomed to their personalized dashboard where thet can perform account-related actions.

 3. **Write and Read Blogs**: Authenticated users can create new blog posts and publish them for others to read.